 The Company accounts for any pension asset or liability in accordance with FRS 102.
-The net pension asset as at 31 March 2017 was £2.9m (2016: asset of £30.9m).
-Following the actuarial valuation carried out by the scheme's actuary as at 31 March 2015, annual special pension contributions remain at similar level for the Group at £22.2m (Company's share: £13.3m).
-These additional contributions will be paid annually until 31 March 2027 to repair the deficit in the defined benefit pension scheme.
+The net pension asset as at 31 March 2018 was £112.8m (2017: £2.9m).
+Following the actuarial valuation carried out by the scheme's actuary as at 31 March 2015, annual special pension contributions remain at a similar level for the Group at £22.4m (Company's share: £13.4m).
+These additional contributions will be paid annually until 31 March 2027 to repair the actuarial deficit in the defined benefit pension scheme.
 The Company's normal contributions remain at 37.3%.
+The Company's actuary will undertake a triennial review during 2018/19 to update the actuarial deficit for recent changes in external and market conditions.